timponce/CS361-Project/README.md

 After cloning the repo, you can discard the client/ folder.
 You must create a .env file and define PORT to point to where the backend service will run.
 Additionally, if wishing to utilize Redis caching, define REDIST_PORT and REDIS_HOST.
 The microservice should function without implementing a local Redis cache but you can implement it if you wish to speed up the microservice.

-To implement Redis, you must install [Docker](https://docs.docker.com/desktop/) on your local machine and then create a redis instance within in docker.
+To implement Redis, you must install [Docker](https://docs.docker.com/desktop/) on your local machine and then create a redis instance in docker.

 Then you can call the microservice as usual but at the assigned port.
 For instance, localhost:8000/country/:country